Battle of Paris (1814): Tsar Alexander's initiative

 Positions, evening 24 March 1814, before the Battle of Fère-Champenoise.
 The Allies crush Marmont, Mortier, and Pacthod.

 The Allies captured an uncoded message from Napoleon to his empress.
 It read, "I have decided to move on to the Marne in order to push the enemy's armies farther from Paris and to draw myself nearer my fortresses."
 An intercepted message from Chief of Police Jean René Savary to Napoleon stated that Paris' magazines were empty and its population was demanding peace.
 Tsar Alexander read the captured dispatches and realized that the proper objective was Paris.
 He asked the opinions of Generals Michael Andreas Barclay de Tolly, Hans Karl von Diebitsch, and Karl Wilhelm von Toll.
 Barclay de Tolly wanted to follow Napoleon.
 Diebitsch wanted to send 40,000 or 50,000 men to Paris and follow Napoleon with the remainder.
 Toll argued for advancing on Paris with most of the armies while sending 10,000 cavalry under Wintzingerode after Napoleon as a diversion.
 Since Toll's opinion matched what Alexander believed, the King of Prussia and Schwarzenberg were convinced to accept this strategy.
 Orders were also sent to Blücher to cooperate in the march on Paris.

 Marmont and Mortier did not realize that the Army of Bohemia was advancing directly toward them.
 On 25 March 1814, their 19,000 soldiers encountered Coalition forces in the Battle of Fère-Champenoise and were badly beaten, suffering 6,000 casualties and losing 45 guns.
 In addition, a nearby French force of 4,300 men and 16 guns under General of Division (GD) Michel-Marie Pacthod was surrounded and wiped out.
 Blocked from retreating directly to Meaux by part of Blücher's army, the forces of Marmont and Mortier managed to escape to Paris via Provins.
 Meanwhile, Napoleon won a useless victory over Wintzingerode's 10,000 horsemen in the Battle of Saint-Dizier on 26 March.
 By the next day, Napoleon realized that his opponents had a three-day lead in the race for Paris.
 He ordered the army to march to Paris via Troyes.
-Empress Marie Louise and her son Napoleon II left Paris on 29 March and traveled south.
+Empress Marie Louise and her son the King of Rome left Paris on 29 March and traveled south.